interspecifics/Tbot_writer-/README.md

 AI text co-writing tool that helps you continue and expand your creative writing with multiple AI models, unique writer personalities, and customizable elements.
 This tool is designed for writers who want to collaborate with AI while maintaining their creative voice and narrative direction.

-## What is GPT Neo-Style Text Co-Writer?
+## What is Text Co-Writer By INTERSPECIFICS?

 This is an intelligent writing assistant that:
 - **Continues your story** in the same direction and style you've established